LLNL/hiop/src/Interface/README.md

-HiOp supports two input formats: `hiopInterfaceDenseConstraints` and `hiopInterfaceMDS`.
-Both formats are in the form of C++ interfaces (e.g., abstract classes), see hiopInterface.hpp file, that the user must instantiate/implement and provide to HiOp.
+HiOp supports two input formats: `hiopInterfaceDenseConstraints`,`hiopInterfaceSparse` and `hiopInterfaceMDS`.
+Both formats are in the form of C++ interfaces (e.g., abstract classes), see [hiopInterface.hpp](hiopInterface.hpp) file, that the user must instantiate/implement and provide to HiOp.

-Both interfaces are for specialized NLPs.
-Documentation is provided in hiopInterface.hpp.
-Below we discuss conventions made by  `hiopInterfaceMDS`
+Please read carefully the (software) documentation provided in [hiopInterface.hpp](hiopInterface.hpp) and the (math) documentation provided in the [user manual](../../doc/hiop_usermanual.pdf).
+In addition, please be aware of the following notes in the case of `hiopInterfaceMDS`.

 ## Key points/conventions for `hiopInterfaceMDS`